edgelesssys/emojivoto/README.md

     In order to deploy an "Update Manifest",  you need to be in possession of a certificate/private key pair of a user with update permissions for the packages you wish to update.
     This information is defined in the `Users` section of the original Manifest.

-    First we create the new `update_voting` role in the manifest.
+    First we create the new `updateVoting` role in the manifest.
 Users with this role will be able to update the package `voting-svc`.

     ```javascript
     {